IncDrops/PollitGo/README.md

 If using OAuth 2.0 providers like Google Sign-In with Firebase Authentication:

 1.  **Google Cloud Console (Credentials -> OAuth 2.0 Client IDs -> Your Client ID):**
     *   **Authorized JavaScript origins:** Add your development URLs (e.g., `http://localhost:9003`) and your deployed URLs including your custom domain (e.g., `https://your-project-id.web.app`, `https://yourcustomdomain.com`).
+If your custom domain is hosted externally (not on Firebase Hosting), ensure it's listed here.
+    *   **Authorized redirect URIs:** For Firebase Authentication, the primary redirect URI is typically `https://YOUR_PROJECT_ID.firebaseapp.com/__/auth/handler`.
+Add this URI.

 2.  **Firebase Console (Authentication -> Settings -> Authorized domains):**
-    *   Ensure your custom domain (e.g., `yourcustomdomain.com`) is listed here.
-Firebase uses this to correctly handle auth flows with your custom domain.
-The specific redirect URI (`https://your-project-id.firebaseapp.com/__/auth/handler`) is typically managed by Firebase.
+    *   Ensure your custom domain (e.g., `yourcustomdomain.com`) is listed here, regardless of where it's hosted.
+Firebase uses this to correctly handle auth flows originating from your custom domain.
+The specific redirect URI (`https://your-project-id.firebaseapp.com/__/auth/handler`) is typically managed by Firebase through this authorized domain list.